 Trailer Hitch

 The worst thing is to leave the trailer hitch unguarded.
-It is the most common RV part that thieves target to steal the camper.
-What they do is they attach the unprotected trailer hitch to their truck and drive away.
+Thieves target the most common RV part to steal the camper.
+They attach the unprotected trailer hitch to their truck and drive away.

 Anti-theft Measures

-Thieves are mostly lazy, and when they try to get in, they do not usually look for something huge.
-These kinds of thieves want quick thrills and a tad bit extra revenue by doing minimal work.
+Thieves are mostly lazy; they do not usually look for something huge when they try to get in.
+These kinds of thieves want quick thrills and a tad bit of extra revenue by doing minimal work.

 You can make your vehicle less desirable by making it a challenging target for such individuals.
 So: